mrethana/news_bias_final/README.md

 #### EDA

 Once I had my features together I sifted through the data to try to find some relationships between the subjectivity and other features I added.
-The most interesting info I found is show in the two the graphs below.
+The most interesting info I found is shown in the two the graphs below.
 The y-axis of both graphs show the percent subjectivity from my classifier.
 Both graphs are showing the subjectivity for ONLY  articles with Donald Trump as the main topic.

 ![alt text](https://github.com/mrethana/news_bias_final/blob/master/Screenshots/rlc.png?raw=True)